-Correct as of 17:30, 26th March 2020
+Correct as of 12:00, 25th March 2020

 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-Coronavirus Job Retention Scheme All UK employers with a PAYE scheme will be able to access support to continue paying part of their employees' salary for those employees that would otherwise have been laid off during this crisis.
-All UK wide employers with a PAYE scheme will be eligible - this includes the public sector, local authorities and charities.
-This applies to employees who have been asked to stop working, but who are being kept on the payroll, otherwise described as 'furloughed workers'.
-HMRC will reimburse 80% of their wages, up to £2,500 per month.
-This is to safeguard workers from being made redundant.
-Will cover the cost of wages backdated to 1 March and is initially open for 3 months, but will be extended if necessary.
-HMRC will set out more details shortly. designate affected employees as 'furloughed workers,' and notify your employees of this change - changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation once the new online portal is live, submit information to HMRC about the employees that have been furloughed and their earnings (HMRC will set out further details on the information required) HMRC are working urgently to set up a system for reimbursement.
-The government expect the first grants to be paid within weeks and is aiming to get it done before the end of April.
+Coronavirus Job Retention Scheme All UK employers will be able to access support to continue paying part of their employees' salary for those employees that would otherwise have been laid off during this crisis.
+All businesses are eligible You will need to: designate affected employees as 'furloughed workers,' and notify your employees of this change - changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal (HMRC will set out further details on the information required) HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month.
+HMRC are working urgently to set up a system for reimbursement.
+Existing systems are not set up to facilitate payments to employers.